AdamKopf/gmail-filterere/README.md

 ## Setup Instructions

+**Quick Start:** Filterere works out of the box as a local Node.js application.
+You can skip Firebase setup entirely and start with Steps 1, 3, 4, and 5.

 Follow these steps to get filterere up and running on your system:

 ### Step 1: Gmail IMAP Access with App Password